 BAIN & COMPANY

 Today we continue our firm profile series with a consulting company we know a lot about – Bain – and we’re talking about the insider-insider view.
-Following a year of globetrotting after undergrad, Jenny Rae joined as the youngest of the MBB firms in their Atlanta office.
+Following a year of globetrotting after undergrad, Jenny Rae joined the youngest of the MBB firms in their Atlanta office.
 So when we say we have a first-hand perspective – we mean it!
 We’ve got tons to say, so let’s go ahead and dive in.

-KEY STATS FOR BAIN & COMPANY
+BAIN & COMPANY KEY STATS

 Bain & Company Website: www.Bain.com